 March 2017.
 It was a bit of a slog over from Malaga city… three hours on the bus with a million and one stops along the way.
 Disembarking at the town’s tin shack of a bus station, one of the first things I saw was this charming little wall and its heartwarming message to La Línea’s British neighbours.
 For those straining to read, it says: Fuck you and Your British City.
 Without wishing to draw too much attention to myself, I thought it best to scuttle off to Hostal Paris, my twenty-five Euros a night Spanish base.

-Plaza de la Constitución, March 2017.
+March 2017.
 I hadn’t been expecting much from La Línea, but boy did it have the feel of a forgotten, run down border town.
-Strolling through its run down streets with its abandoned/under construction buildings, I think I saw more sittin’ doin’ nothin’ here than in all the other Spanish towns put together.
-This main square had a similarly apathetic vibe.
+Strolling through the streets, there were numerous abandoned/under construction buildings and I think I saw more sittin’ doin’ nothin’ here than in all the other Spanish towns put together.
+This main square (Plaza de la Constitución) had a similarly apathetic vibe.
 Even its fountain was without water, which brought to mind an analogy about one’s cup being empty.

-Alcaidesa Marina, March 2017.
-La Línea does have a pretty little marina, which one can stop by on the short walking route down to the Gibraltar border.
-Located within the natural harbour of the bay of Gibraltar, many wealthy British expats keep their boats here.
+March 2017.
+La Línea does at least have the pretty Alcaidesa Marina, which is part of the short walking route down to the Gibraltar border.
+Located within the natural harbour of Gibraltar Bay, plenty of wealthy British expats keep their boats here.

-Border Control, March 2017.
+March 2017.
 Walking over to Gibraltar was a piece of cake.
-Cars to the left, pedestrians to the right, when I walked through security there wasn’t a soul to be seen.
-I didn’t even have to raise my passport as I passed the empty security desk and out onto Winston Churchill Avenue on the other side.
+Cars to the left, pedestrians to the right!
+When I walked through security at border control there wasn’t a soul to be seen.
+I didn’t even have to raise my passport as I strode past the empty desk and out onto Winston Churchill Avenue on the other side.